rolker/project11/documentation/Installation.md

 ## Creating the Project 11 directory structure.

 Fetching the Project11 workspace.

     git clone --recursive https://github.com/CCOMJHC/project11.git

+Alternatively, you may want to use SSH if you have an SSH key setup on github.

+    git clone --recursive git@github.com:CCOMJHC/project11.git

 Install additional packages available from the package manager.

     sudo project11/scripts/install_prereq_packages.bash

-## Skip darknet (Yolo) if not needed
-If you don't need Yolo, you can save time during the build by asking catkin to ignore it.

-    touch project11/catkin_ws/src/darknet_ros/darknet_ros/CATKIN_IGNORE

 ## Build the packages
 Build in the catkin workspace.